Leadership Assessment Tools: Essential Primer

 To be clear – culture fit doesn’t mean everyone is the same.
 It means there are a few things that everyone needs to embrace to thrive in your organization.

-2. Competencies.
-These are clusters of behaviors and skills that help a person perform their job successfully.
+Competencies are clusters of behaviors and skills that help a person perform their job successfully.
 A competency model defines what success looks like in your organization.
 You should define Core Competencies that apply to all employees and Leadership Competencies.

-they literally define what successful leaders do in your organization.
+Your leadership assessment tools should measure your competencies because they literally define what successful leaders do in your organization.

-4. Preferred Leadership Style.
-The research is clear.
+Believe it or not, someone’s preferred way of leading people isn’t highly correlated with their personality.
+Other factors play a role, such as their knowledge of what effective leadership looks like and the styles they’ve observed at work.
+It’s important to know how a person is inclined to lead because the research is clear.
 Highly considerate leaders who provide a moderate degree of structure tend to be the most effective.
 The good news is that this is easy to measure and can be developed.

 The two broad aspects of leadership – consideration and structure – should be rolled into your competency model (e.g., Empowering People; Driving Results).

-What are the most common leadership assessments?
+What are the most common Leadership Assessments?

-1. Interviews
+Employment Interviews

-2. Other People’s Perspectives
+Other People's Perspectives

 • Performance Evaluations – There are many limitations to using this as a data point for decisions about leadership potential and future placement.
 One is that research shows that performance evaluations tell you more about the rater than the person rated.
 Another is that Job Performance is a function of the Person and the Situation.
 It’s possible that a person can struggle on one team and shine on another.

 • Talent Review Process – This type of leadership assessment can combat the limitations of performance evaluations because multiple perspectives are uncovered through rich dialogue.
 The process is usually conducted annually, and all leaders at specified levels are discussed.
 This gives everyone equal airtime, which can improve your ability to identify and promote diverse talent.
+The Talent Strategy Group has some good content to help you do talent reviews the right way.

 • 360 Feedback – This is best used for leadership development versus decision making.
 Off-the-shelf tools are the most economical choice.
 There are also technology platforms that allow you to create a customized survey that measures your core and leadership competencies.
 For C-level roles, interview-based 360 is popular.
 However, this is usually done by an external consultant who needs to analyze and summarize qualitative responses.
 So, it can be costly.